appseconnect/docs/_posts/Package Documents/2020-12-08-Package-Document-For-SAPB1-Magento2-B2C.md

 ii.
 Dependency Flow: Business Partner Add, Product Add, Inventory Update.
 The Sales Order ProcessFlow is equipped of integrating the details of the customers and products.
 The above-mentioned dependencies need to be integrated first so as to avoid document mismatch errors.

+-	**ProcessFlow - Delivery/Shipment Add:**

+i.
+Flow Description: This ProcessFlow is featured to sync the Delivery/Shipment docs generated against your Sales Order from Magento2 to SAP Business One.
+This flow sync the Shipment Tracking Number along with the Customer details, order details, and tax information’s.
+Delivery/Shipment Add is also equipped with a Post Acknowledgement task that integrates Sync Back ShipmentSyncFlag details.

+ii.
+Dependency Flow: Business Partner Add, Product Add, Inventory Update, Order Add The Delivery/Shipment Add ProcessFlow is equipped of integrating the details of the order delivery receipt.
+The above-mentioned dependencies need to be integrated first so as to avoid document mismatch errors.

+- -	**ProcessFlow - Shipment Add:**

+i.
+Flow Description: This ProcessFlow is featured to sync the Shipment docs generated against your Sales Order SAP Business One to Magento2.
+This flow syncs the Shipment Tracking Number along with the Customer details, order details & Carrier Code.
+Shipment Add is also equipped with a Post Acknowledgement task that Updates Sync Back Flag details.

+ii.
+Dependency Flow: Business Partner Add, Product Add, Inventory Update, Order Add The Shipment Add ProcessFlow is equipped of integrating the details of the order delivery receipt.
+The above-mentioned dependencies need to be integrated first so as to avoid document mismatch errors.

+-	**ProcessFlow- A/R Down Payment Invoice : Add**

+i.
+Flow Description: This ProcessFlow is featured to sync the A/R Invoices of the Downpayments raised against the Sales Order Generated.
+The flow syncs the Item SKU, Quantity, and the Order Details from SAP Business One to Magento2.
+Invoice Add is also equipped with a Post Acknowledgement task that integrates Sync Back Invoice Flag details back to your Source Application.

+ii.
+Dependency Flow: Business Partner Add, Product Add, Inventory Update, Order Add The A/R Down Payment Invoice : Add ProcessFlow is equipped of integrating the details of the order Invoice receipt of the Downpayment.
+The above-mentioned dependencies need to be integrated first so as to avoid document mismatch errors.

 -	**ProcessFlow - Invoice Add:**

 i.
-Flow Description: This ProcessFlow is featured to sync the Invoices raised against the Sales Order Generated.
+Flow Description: This ProcessFlow is featured to sync the Invoices from Magento2 to SAP Business One, raised against the Sales Order Generated.
 The flow syncs the Item SKU, Quantity, and the Order Details to your destination application.
-Invoice Add is also equipped with a Post Acknowledgement task that integrates Sync Back Invoice Flag details back to your Source Application.
-Also, the ProcessFlow Invoice Add is featured to sync the payment type made for each invoice be it **Payment through Cash**, **Payment through Bank transfer**, **Payment thorugh Cheque**
+Invoice Add is also equipped with a Post Acknowledgement task that updates Sync Back Invoice Flag details back to your Source Application.
+Also, the ProcessFlow Invoice Add is featured to sync the payment type made for each invoice be it **Payment through Cash**, **Payment through Bank transfer**, **Payment through Cheque**

 ii.
 Dependency Flow: Business Partner Add, Product Add, Inventory Update, Order Add The Invoice Add ProcessFlow is equipped of integrating the details of the order Invoice receipt.
 The above-mentioned dependencies need to be integrated first so as to avoid document mismatch errors.

--	**ProcessFlow - Delivery/Shipment Add:**
+-	**ProcessFlow - A/R Invoice Add:**

 i.
+Flow Description: This ProcessFlow is featured to sync the A/R Invoices from SAP Business One to Magento2, raised against the Sales Order Generated .
+The flow syncs the Item SKU, Quantity, and the Order Details to your destination application.
+Invoice Add is also equipped with a Post Acknowledgement task that updates Sync Back Invoice Flag details back to your Source Application. ii.
+Dependency Flow: Business Partner Add, Product Add, Inventory Update, Order Add The A/R Invoice Add ProcessFlow is equipped of integrating the details of the order Invoice receipt.
+The above-mentioned dependencies need to be integrated first so as to avoid document mismatch errors.

+-	**ProcessFlow- A/R Down Payment Invoice : Add**

-Flow Description: This ProcessFlow is featured to sync the Delivery/Shipment docs generated against your Sales Order to your destination application.
-This flow sync the Shipment Tracking Number along with the Customer details, order details, and tax information’s.
+i.
+Flow Description: This ProcessFlow is featured to sync the Downpayment Invoices raised against the Sales Order Generated.
+The flow syncs the Item SKU, Quantity, and the Order Details from Magento2 to SAP Business One.
+Also, this ProcessFlow is featured to sync the incoming payment types made for each invoice be it **Payment through Cash**, **Payment through Bank transfer**, **Payment through Cheque**
-Delivery/Shipment Add is also equipped with a Post Acknowledgement task that integrates Sync Back ShipmentSyncFlag details.

 ii.
-Dependency Flow: Business Partner Add, Product Add, Inventory Update, Order Add The Delivery/Shipment Add ProcessFlow is equipped of integrating the details of the order delivery receipt.
+Dependency Flow: Business Partner Add, Product Add, Inventory Update, Order Add The Invoice Add ProcessFlow is equipped of integrating the details of the order Invoice receipt.
 The above-mentioned dependencies need to be integrated first so as to avoid document mismatch errors.

+-	**ProcessFlow - Incoming Payment with CreditCard :Add**

+i.
+Flow Description: This ProcessFlow is featured to sync the Incoming Payments against the Sales Order Generated using Credit Card from Magento2 to SAP Business One.
+The flow syncs the related CardCode details, Invoice Details & Credit Card Details from Magento2 to SAP Business One.

+ii.
+Dependency Flow: Order Add, Invoice Add, A/R Invoice Add

 ## Action Filter configurations: